DusanFedorcak/anomaly-detection/readme.md

 # Anomaly detection using LSTM autoencoder
-The purpoose of this experiment was to build a LSTM sequence-to-sequence autoencoder and use it for anomally detection on generated sound data.
+The purpose of this experiment was to build a LSTM sequence-to-sequence autoencoder and use it for anomally detection on generated sound data.

 see [lstm notebook](./model/lstm.ipynb) for details.